kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/pipeline-investigations/README.md

 | :--: |
 | Fig. 2 Memory utilization |

-- As `Fig. 1` shown, CPU utilization stay moderate during whole test execution time.
+- `Fig. 1` shows that CPU utilization stays moderate during the whole test execution time.
 - `Fig. 2` shown memory consumption over 12 hours, the collector never run OOM situation.

 | ![Refused Spans](assets/refused_spans_long.png) |
 | :--: |
 | Fig. 3 Refused spans |

-- `Fig. 3` show the behaviour of memory limiter in case of high load and high memory utilization.
-Memory limiter kick in when the memory utilization get above defined `hard limit` and start refuse incoming data to avoid OOM situation.
+- `Fig. 3` shows the behaviour of memory limiter in case of high load and high memory utilization.
+Memory limiter kicks in when the memory utilization increases above the defined hard limit and starts refusing incoming data to avoid an OOM situation.

 ### Retry and Queuing Test

 This scenario tests an outage of the backend.
-In case of a backend outage data should be queued for max `300 seconds` and retried to export before data is dropped from queue.
+In case of a backend outage, data should be queued for a maximum of 300 seconds and retried to export before data is dropped from the queue.

 | ![Batch Queue](assets/queue_test_long.png) |
 | :--: |
 | Fig. 4 Batch queue |

-The `Fig. 4` shows the queue size is going up in time and going down approximately every 5 minutes.
-This is because queued data will be dropped when could not be exported successfully after 300 second (5 Minutes).
+`Fig. 4` shows the queue size is going up in time and going down approximately every 5 minutes.
+This is because queued data is dropped when it could not be exported successfully after 300 second (5 Minutes).

 | ![Failed Exports](assets/failed_send_spans_long.png) |
 | :--: |
 | Fig. 5 Failed exports |

-The `Fig. 5` show unsuccessful export attempts during test execution.
+`Fig. 5` shows unsuccessful export attempts during test execution.

 ### Test with CLS Backend

-The throughput test runs over one hour to measure average throughput of span ingestion.
-In the peak times, no span should be dropped or refused by the pipeline and overall resource consumption should stay moderate.
+The throughput test runs over one hour to measure the average throughput of span ingestion.
+In the peak times, no span should be dropped or refused by the pipeline, and overall resource consumption should stay moderate.
-The test uses a CLS instance without any configuration changes as backend.
-The test load generator is started with 2 concurrent producers, which produce on average `1550 spans/sec`.
+As backend, the test uses a CLS instance without any configuration changes.
+The test load generator is started with 2 concurrent producers, which produce on average 1550 spans/sec.

 | ![Accepted Spans](assets/accepted_spans_cls.png) |
 | :--: |